 Man is a very complicated machine; he is really not a machine, but a big factory consisting of many different machines all working at different speeds, with different fuels, in different conditions. ~ Ouspensky

-The model of man as a chemical factory is far more complex than present-day scientific and philosophical models.
+Gurdjieff’s model of man as a chemical factory is far more complex than present-day scientific and philosophical models.
 The scientific and philosophical models are mainly concerned with the mind-body problem.
 (The mind-body problem is the question of how the mind and body interact, and whether there is a mind at all or whether mind is simply a subjective bodily state.)
-In the esoteric model the mind and the body are considered distinct, in that they can stand apart and even oppose or observe the other.
+In Gurdjieff’s model, the mind and the body are considered distinct, in that they can stand apart and even oppose or observe the other.
 Often they work together.
-When you use your intellectual center to convince someone to give you something that you desire, the desire is not usually rooted in the mind.
-The mind has very few desires, but the body (the instinctive center) has many desires.
+When you use your intellectual function to convince someone to give you something that you desire, the desire is not usually rooted in the mind.
+The mind has very few desires, and the body has many.

-As I have pointed out, in the fourth way model in addition to the mind and the body there are also separate centers for movement, emotion, and sex, as well as two centers for higher consciousness.
-And there are parts to the four lower centers that are distinguished by the quality of attention.
-Attention can be mechanical, as we described in the spitting out of an opinion, or it can be fascinated or held as in watching a film, or it can held by an effort as in studying material for school that you don’t want to study.
+As I have pointed out, in the fourth-way model in addition to the mind and the body there are also separate centers for movement, emotion, and sex, as well as two centers for higher consciousness.
+And there are parts to the lower centers that are distinguished by the quality of attention.
+Attention can be mechanical, as in the spitting out of an opinion, or it can be fascinated or held as in watching a film, or it can be held by an effort as in studying material for school that you don’t want to study.

-To understand this, it is necessary to see man as a microcosmos.
-Man is a microcosmos because he has within him layers of realities.
+Man is a micro cosmos.
 Each center has a specific energy and that energy vibrates with a specific world.
-For instance our instinctive center, when it works properly, vibrates with world twenty-four which is represented on Earth by natural environments like forests or sea shores.
+For instance our instinctive center, when it works properly, vibrates with world twenty-four which is represented on Earth by natural environments like forests or seashores.
 It is in these types of environments, as opposed to environments like cities, where the instinctive center feels most at home.

 Materialism and Dualism.
 It’s impossible to talk about AI and consciousness without saying something about ‘materialism’ and ‘dualism.’
 Materialism and dualism are philosophies which in many cases limit the way we think about AI and consciousness.
 Materialism is the belief that nothing exists except matter and its movements and modifications.
 Dualism is the belief that that mind and body are in some categorical way separate from each other, and that mental phenomena are non-physical in nature.